JeromeDane/garden-css-modules/README.md

 This returns a map with the `:styles` key having the value of new garden data with all class names hashed and a `:names` map that allows you to look up the hashed name of any class name.

-Note that the `garden-css-modules/defstyle` macro does not yet inject styles into the `head` tag in `cljs` mode as intended.

 ## Testing

 `lein test`